Miranda is a director working in television drama with a portfolio of award winning short films.

 Miranda's award winning short films explore a range of social issues, from homelessness to the impact of porn on teenagers.
-Her latest short Evie, which she also wrote, forms the pilot for a near-future TV series that's in development and premiered at Encounters Film Festival.
-Her previous short The Backseat was funded by IdeasTap with the BFI and is currently finishing its festival run.
-Previous shorts have screened at the Chicago International Children's Film Festival, London Short Film Festival, BFI Future Film Festival and at BAFTA among others.
+Her latest short Evie, which she also wrote, forms the pilot for a near-future TV series that's in development.
+It premiered at Encounters Film Festival and won Best SciFi Short at Rhode Island Film Festival.